joepalermo/joepalermo.github.io/_posts/2021-01-10-talk-review-francois-chollet-neurips-2020.md

 The early days of AI looked very much like the field we simply call "algorithms" today.
 It was about identifying structure in problems and defining data structures and algorithms to exploit that structure to rapidly solve instances of a given problem type.
 Many students of AI have no doubt been surprised and disappointed (as I was) to open up the standard textbook on the field (Norvig & Russell's *Artificial Intelligence: A Modern Approach*) and find that the first several sections, tracing the early history of the field, is nearly indistinguishable from a textbook on algorithms.
 A\* search, alpha-beta pruning, constraint satisfaction algorithms, etc...
 The connection to Chollet's ideas is that the early history of AI tended to focus on defining priors in the form of data structures and algorithms, and tended to leave out experience and learning.

-The field of AI post the deep-learning revolution seems to have the opposite obsession.
-In the last few years there is much emphasis about learning as much as possible from scratch, and for good reason.
+Today AI is focused almost entirely on learning.
 Computer vision researchers laboured for years refining complicated algorithms by hand, only to be blown away by AlexNet which utilized only a few simple inductive biases (distributed representations, equivariance to translation, etc...) plus lots of training data.
 DeepMind's progression from AlphaGo to AlphaZero to MuZero has been about removing assumptions about the structure of the problem, thus increasing the generality of the resulting learning algorithms.
-Note however that these systems seem to require a massive amount of experience to reach human-level performance on the tasks they train on.
-Using massive models on massive datasets is all the rage, with OpenAI's GPT-3 and DALL-E being perhaps the most impressive systems in this line of development.
-Again, the connection to Chollet's ideas is that the deep learning era seems to be focused on maximally exploiting experience in the form of training data.
-Of course, deep learning still relies on priors encoded by the architecture and optimization procedures.
-In machine learning, these are also known as inductive biases.
-What makes them priors is that they are specified by-hand.
+Note however that these systems require a massive amount of experience to reach human-level performance on the tasks they train on.
+Training massive models on massive datasets is all the rage, with OpenAI's GPT-3 and DALL-E being perhaps the most impressive systems in this line of development.
+That being said, even large scale deep learning relies on priors encoded by the architecture and optimization procedures.
+What makes them priors is that they are specified by hand.
 Despite much effort to automate designer effort, architecture and hyperparameter search only goes so far, especially when you're already investing so much compute into training a single model from scratch.

 In Chollet's view, task-specific skills can't tell you anything about an agent's intelligence, because it is possible to *"buy arbitrary performance"* by simply defining better priors or utilizing more experience. *"[Defining better priors or training from more experience] reduces uncertainty and novelty and thus reduces the need for generalization."*